 Mobile primary care clinic for Halifax

-Nova Scotia Health’s mobile primary care clinic has an upcoming clinic in Halifax:
+Nova Scotia Health’s mobile primary care clinic has upcoming clinic dates:

 This is a temporary service to provide an appropriate primary care setting for mild or moderate health concerns.

-This is not a drop-in clinic.
+These are not drop-in clinics.
 To schedule an appointment, please call 1-800-410-6672.
-Phone lines are now open and will remain open until all appointment slots are filled.
-The number of appointments is limited.
+Phone lines are now open and will remain open until the appointments are filled.
+The number of appointments each day is limited.

 Have your health card and a list of medications ready upon arrival.
 Care will be provided using a team approach, which includes nurse practitioners and family physicians.